lowk3v/lowk-me/content/projects/2023-10-10-LayerZero-Integrations-Security-Tips.md

     Check the address size according to the source chain (e.g. address size == 20 bytes on EVM chains) to prevent a vector unauthenticated contract call.

-4. In a received chain, parse srcAddress to the address type that is just applied for EVM chains. **Is your application connected with non-e chain?**
+4. In a received chain, parse srcAddress to the address type that is just applied for EVM chains. **Is your application connected with non-evm chain?**

 5. **Is there a set of trusted remote addresses**?
 The feature is available at some places that must be checked:
     - retryPayload()::srcAddress